bg-write/candyfloss-flask/README.md

 ## Candyfloss Explained in One Minute

 **Candyfloss** is a digital daily newspaper curating the best music news and longform writing (and occasional sports link).
 Now you don't need Twitter to keep up on the music world.
-Candyfloss's styling is inspired by the print covers of the London Review of Books.
+Candyfloss's styling is inspired by the print covers of the London Review of Books and has a strict cut-off point to fight against the endless scroll.

 Candyfloss displays the 50 most recent links from several outlets (full list below) and is set to refresh at the top of every hour.
-All you have to do is open up Candyfloss, click on whatever links you want, and enjoy!
+All you have to do is open Candyfloss, click on whatever links you want, and enjoy!

 ## The Problem

 As a music journalist, I read _a lot_ of media.
-Social media is an easy way to keep track of new content from my favorite writers and outlets throughout various types of media: websites, newsletters, video channels, and more.
-I'm trying to spend less time on social media.
+Social media is an easy way to keep track of new content from my favorite writers and outlets on various types of media: websites, newsletters, video channels, and more.
+I'm also trying to spend less time on social media.
 So I thought: is there a way to still see all the links I want without the baggage of social media?

 ## The Solution

-I essentially created my own RSS reader, but as a web app that's meant to be shared with my colleagues, and styled to be simple and only show a set amount of links to fight the endless scroll.
+I essentially created my own RSS reader, but as a simple web app that's meant to be shared with my colleagues.

 ## The Goal